nameelza/web/finalproject/README.md

 The app is built on Django, using JavaScript and SQLite3.
 The database is stored in the local file system.

 ## Distinctiveness and Complexity
 The app is designed on the basis of the requirements of the project.
 It uses Django, including four models, on the backend and Javascript on the frontend.
-The app is also designed to be mobile responsive.
+The app is also designed to be mobile responsive, using css media queries.

 ### Django views functions
 * `index`: the main page of the app